-The Periodic Table is separated in horizontal rows called periods and vertical columns called groups.
+The Periodic Table is separated into horizontal rows called periods and vertical columns called groups.

-- Group 1 (the first column) metals are the Alkali Metals.
-There are many similarities between them, but they are not identical.
-From top to bottom the alkali metals are: Lithium, Sodium, Potassium, Rubidium and Caesium.
-As we move down Group 1 the reactivity (and the density) of the alkali metals increases.
+As we move down Group 1, the reactivity (and the density) of the alkali metals increases.
 All alkali metals produce a metal hydroxide when they react with water.
 The general chemical equation is:

 alkali metal + water → metal hydroxide + hydrogen